JWMichalski/oscarplus/README.md

 └── seastar/
 ```
 ### 1.2 Create a Python Environment
 To install the required Python packages, you can use `conda`.
-In anaconda prompt run (replace /PATH/TO/ with the actual path to your oscarplus_modules directory):
+In anaconda prompt run (replace /PATH/TO/ with the path to your oscarplus_modules directory):
 ```
 conda env create -f /PATH/TO/oscarplus_modules/oscarplus/environment.yaml conda activate oscarplus